 Being that the drug works similarly to the opiate painkillers with which it’s often compared, it wasn’t long before people began experimenting with tramadol and realized that it had a very similar potential for abuse.
-As it’s most commonly prescribed for the treatment of pain, users began taking tramadol to dangerous excess, resulting in dire consequences; users were seeking the type of euphoria that commonly results from abusing other opiates, such as fatigue and lethargy, drowsiness, muscle weakness, and decreased pain response.
+As it’s most commonly prescribed for the treatment of pain, users began taking tramadol to dangerous excess, resulting in dire consequences.

 And despite the negative effects that often result from improper use of the drug, rates of tramadol abuse continued to climb.
 By 2011, there were more than 20,000 emergency room visits attributed to the abuse of tramadol across the country.
 Additionally, there were 379 tramadol overdose deaths in 2011 in the state of Florida alone, which was more than a threefold increased from the 106 tramadol overdose deaths that were recorded in the state in 2003.